interbit/interbit/docs/gitbook/examples/joining.md

 ## By Action Dispatch

 When dynamically dispatching join actions to a chain you must be sure to match the join names.
-Chain IDs must be used as the friendly alias is only available in the configuration file and the middleware.
+Chain IDs must be used, as the friendly alias is only available in the configuration file and the middleware.

 ```js
 const {